apache/aurora/docs/sla.md

 Agreements) metrics that defining a contractual relationship between the Aurora/Mesos platform and hosted services.

-The Aurora SLA feature currently supports stat collection only for service (non-cron) production jobs (`"production = True"` in your `.aurora` config).
+The Aurora SLA feature is by default only enabled for service (non-cron) production jobs (`"production = True"` in your `.aurora` config).
+It can be enabled for non-production services via the scheduler command line flag `-sla_non_prod_metrics`.

 Counters that track SLA measurements are computed periodically within the scheduler.
 The individual instance metrics are refreshed every minute (configurable via